wzulfikar/lifelog/programming/sublimetext-in-gifs.md

   ![](/gifs/wrapping-selection-in-tag-using-sublime.gif)

+Paste While Respecting Indents: ⇧ + ⌘ + V

+---
-btw, check this out in case you are curious about how I made the gifs: www.cockos.com/licecap/
+check this out in case you are curious about how I made the gifs: http://www.cockos.com/licecap/

+and this one is for that floating keyboard cast: https://github.com/keycastr/keycastr